artemis13/platform-go-challenge/README.md

 - **Pagination**: Efficiently handle large sets of data with pagination.
 - **Caching**: Improve performance with in-memory caching for frequently accessed endpoints.  -- not implemented
 - **Data Management**: Currently, data is managed in-memory.
 Future enhancements may include MongoDB or AWS-based data persistence.
-- **Tests**: Some tests were implemented althought a lot of cases still missing
+- **Tests**: Some tests were implemented althought a lot of cases are still missing

 # Prerequisities